At one point over the holiday break I was really having the winter blues.

 CABBAGE

-red express cabbage
+plus red express and

 gorgeous... green and purpley red!